Affine transitions for involution Stanley symmetric functions: Introduction

 The notion of the \emph{Stanley symmetric function} $F_\pi$ of a permutation $\pi$ dates to work of Stanley \cite{Stan} in the 1980s.
 These symmetric generating functions are of interest as the stable limits of the \emph{Schubert polynomials} $\fkS_\pi$, which represent the cohomology classes of certain orbit closures in the complete flag variety.
 They are also a useful tool for calculating the number of reduced expressions for permutations.

 Several variations of Stanley's construction have since appeared in the literature.
-For example, around 2006, Lam \cite{Lam} introduced a generalized family of symmetric functions $F_\pi$ indexed by permutations $\pi$ in the affine symmetric group $\tS_n$.
+For example, around 2006, Lam \cite{Lam} introduced a larger family of symmetric functions $F_\pi$ indexed by permutations $\pi$ in the affine symmetric group $\tS_n$.
 These \emph{affine Stanley symmetric functions} represent cohomology classes for the affine Grassmannian \cite[\S7]{Lam2008}.
 More recent work of Hamaker, Pawlowski, and the first author \cite{HMP1,HMP4,HMP3} studies the so-called \emph{involution Stanley symmetric functions}, which are indexed by self-inverse permutations $z=z^{-1}$ in the finite symmetric group $S_n$.
-These power series arise as the stable limits of certain \emph{involution Schubert polynomials} that coincide (up to a simple scalar factor) with polynomials introduced by Wyser and Yong \cite{WY} to represent the cohomology classes of orbit closures of the orthogonal group acting on the complete flag variety.
+These power series arise as the stable limits of certain \emph{involution Schubert polynomials} that coincide (up to a scalar factor) with polynomials introduced by Wyser and Yong \cite{WY} to represent the cohomology classes of orbit closures of the orthogonal group acting on the complete flag variety.

 The subject of this article is a family of symmetric functions $\iF_z$ indexed by affine involutions $z =z^{-1}\in \tS_n$, generalizing both of the preceding constructions.
+(For a diagrammatic summary of the relationships between our new family and other kinds of Stanley symmetric functions, see Figure~\ref{fig1}.)
 Our first results concern several equivalent definitions and basic properties of these ``affine'' involution Stanley symmetric functions.
 For example, we prove that each $\iF_z$ has a triangular expansion into both monomial symmetric functions and affine Schur functions, and we identify the leading terms in these decompositions.
 Most of the results in this paper focus on algebraic and combinatorial properties of $\iF_z$, but we expect that these power series are related to the geometry of affine analogues of certain symmetric varieties.

 The Stanley symmetric functions studied in \cite{HMP4,Lam,Stan} are noteworthy for their positivity properties.
 For finite permutations $\pi \in S_n$, the power series $\tF_\pi$ is always \emph{Schur positive}, i.e., an $\NN$-linear combination of Schur functions $s_\lambda$ \cite{EG}.
 Similarly, involution Stanley symmetric function indexed by finite permutations are $\NN$-linear combination of \emph{Schur $P$-functions} \cite{HMP4}.
 The Stanley symmetric functions $\tF_\pi$ indexed by affine permutation $\pi \in \tS_n$, while not always Schur positive, are at least ``affine Schur positive'' \cite{Lam2008} (see Section~\ref{aff-sect}).